finagolfin/swift-android-sdk/README.md

-This Swift SDK for Android could be built without using any prebuilt Termux packages, by compiling against a more recent Android API that doesn't need the `libandroid-spawn` backport, and by cross-compiling libcurl/libxml2 and their dependencies yourself or not using FoundationNetworking and FoundationXML, by disabling their build.
+This Swift SDK for Android could be built without using any prebuilt Termux packages, by compiling against a more recent Android API that doesn't need the `libandroid-spawn` backport, and by cross-compiling libcurl/libxml2 and their dependencies yourself or not using FoundationNetworking and FoundationXML.

 Finally, it gets [the 6.0.1 source](https://github.com/swiftlang/swift/releases/tag/swift-6.0.1-RELEASE)
 tarballs for ten Swift repos and renames them to `llvm-project/`, `swift/`,